-Following the phenomenological tradition (Schütz), we understand experience as subjects’ typifying attention directed at past events and situations.
+Following the phenomenological tradition (Schütz), we understand experience as the subjects’ typifying attention directed at past events and situations.
 That is, subjects initially encounter the (spatial) world without thinking about it.
 These encounters are stored.
 As soon as a new situation arises, in which the first encounter is remembered and placed in relation to the new situation, experience begins.
 The sum of such experiences forms an individual stock of knowledge.
-Spatial experience refers to the spatial dimension of this process of sorting experiences.
+Spatial experience refers to the spatial dimension of sorting these experiences.

 Spatial figures refer to topologically identifiable patterns of spatial arrangements that orient actions and practices as spatial logics and are reflected in the resulting institutional spatial arrangements of material objectivations and circulations.
 We distinguish heuristically between four spatial figures: network space, trajectorial space, territorial space, and place.

 We consider spatial knowledge to comprise the (socialized) subjective experience of space, spatial imaginations as well as emotions and affects associated with space.
-Subjective spatial knowledge can, for instance, be bodily, linguistically, or visually objectified, making it accessible for study.
+Subjective spatial knowledge can be objectivated, for example, bodily, linguistically, or visually, making it accessible for study.
 It is shaped by institutional bodies of knowledge, such as those produced and conveyed in science, education, or art.
-These convey ideas to subjects about the spaces in which they live, how these spaces are arranged, and how they should be engaged with.
-This includes, for example, a lifeworldly understanding about what is “near” and what is “far”, but also knowledge about the scaling of spaces or ideas about how the world as such is spatially figured and where one locates oneself within this figuration.
+These convey to subjects ideas about the spaces in which they live, how these spaces are arranged, and how they should be engaged with.
+This implies, for instance, the lifeworldly conviction about what is deemed “near” and what is deemed “far”, but also contains knowledge about the scaling of spaces or ideas about how the world as such is spatially figured and where one locates oneself within this figuration.

 With the concept of spatial practices, we capture routinized forms of the constitution of spaces that are predominantly based on bodily communicative actions.

-We speak of spatial structures when the constitution of spaces, i.e. spacing and/or the operation of synthesis, is inscribed in rules and secured by resources.
-Spatial structures are therefore the result of spatial institutionalization; they include both material objectivations (such as roads, network cables, control centers, border fences, etc.) as well as institutionalized spatial operations of synthesis (e.g. “lecture hall”, “hotel”, “economic area”, etc.).
+We speak of spatial structures when the constitution of spaces, i.e. spacing and/or the operation of synthesizing, is inscribed in rules and secured by resources.
+Spatial structures are therefore the result of spatial institutionalization; they include both material objectivations (such as roads, network cables, control centers, border fences, etc.) as well as institutionalized spatial synthesizing operations (e.g. “lecture hall”, “hotel”, “economic area”, etc.).

 With the notion of the subject we grasp the way in which humans perceive themselves as thinking, acting and feeling beings and relate themselves to the world as such perceived selves.
 We proceed from the assumption that subjects are formed in social relations, are molded through and in communicative action, and are subjectivated through knowledge mediated by discourses.
 As they are embodied, subjects are psychogenetically subjected to changing spatial figurations, just as they themselves sociogenetically influence these figurations by being part of interdependent relations.